agrendath/QTools/README.md

 - Reflection: usable on shields, will reflect 10% of potential damage taken

 Soul Enchantments Costs:
-- Magnetism: 1 Tiago Soul and 2000 xp
+- Magnetism: 1 Soul and 2000 xp
-- Indestructibility: 1 Tiago Soul and 2500 xp
+- Indestructibility: 1 Soul and 2500 xp
-- Harvesting: 1 Tiago Soul and 3000 xp
+- Harvesting: 1 Soul and 3000 xp
-- Vampirism: 1 Tiago Soul and 4000 xp
+- Vampirism: 1 Soul and 4000 xp
-- Swiftness: 1 Tiago Soul and 4000 xp
+- Swiftness: 1 Soul and 4000 xp
-- Looting: 0 Tiago Souls and 2000 xp
+- Looting: 0 Souls and 2000 xp
-- Thunderlord: 1 Tiago Soul and 3500 xp
+- Thunderlord: 1 Soul and 3500 xp
-- Absorption: 1 Tiago Soul and 4000 xp
+- Absorption: 1 Soul and 4000 xp
-- Reflection: 1 Tiago Soul and 4000 xp
+- Reflection: 1 Soul and 4000 xp

 Permission Nodes:
 - quickbarplugin.tiago: Grants access to the /tiago command